mosscoder/paint2train/README.md

 ```

 <img src="https://github.com/mosscoder/paint2train/blob/main/images/sobel.png?raw=true" width="100%" />
-Next calculate mean and variance in 0.25, 0.5, and 1 meter neighborhoods
+Calculate mean and variance in 0.25, 0.5, and 1 meter neighborhoods for
-for first three PCA axes of data generated up to this point.
-The extents
+first three PCA axes of data generated up to this point.
+The extents of
-of these neighborhoods are a critical tuning parameter that will need to
+these neighborhoods are a critical tuning parameter that will need to be
-be paired with a particular dataset and modeling objective.
+paired with a particular dataset and modeling objective.

 ``` r
 neighborhoods <- c(0.25, 0.5, 1) #neighborhood radii in units of imagery